-While you might not think that pets have much to do with fire safety, an astonishing 1,000 fires are started by pets each year, with another half-million pets are affected by home fires.
+While you might not think that pets have much to do with fire safety, an astonishing 1,000 fires are started by pets each year, with another half-million pets being affected by home fires.

 As dog lovers, here are our top tips to help prevent fires and to be prepared in the event of a fire:

 - If your dog is tall enough to get to your countertop, monitor your stove closely and ensure that it’s off after you’re done the cooking.
 You may even consider keeping the stove knobs off when you’re not in the kitchen so that your dog can’t accidentally turn on the stove.

 - Regularly check your home for fire hazards (such as unattended burning candles, burdened electrical connections, lighting/appliance malfunctions, etc.) and make sure your fire alarms are activated.